 Based on the above settling and retention time equation for effective lengths ranging from 5 to 30 ft., diameters are calculated as shown in the table below.

 of 30 minutes (in.)

-Based on the above table, a practical solution would be to select 20 ft. as effective length.
+Based on the above table, a practical solution would be to select 20 ft. as an effective length.
 In this case, the retention time equation results in a higher diameter for the same effective length compared to the settling equation.
 For 20 ft. of effective length based on the retention time of 30 minutes, the required diameter is 104 in.
 (8.6 ft).
 The total length of the vessel is the Effective Length times two (total length includes Coalescing Section + Front section that includes Fire Tube).

-The final step would be to verify if the selected dimension of 8.6 ft. (diameter) X 40 ft. (length) allows installation of a fire tube providing a capacity of 4.7 mmbtu/h.
+The final step would be to verify if the selected dimension of 8.6 ft. (diameter) X 40 ft. (length) allows the installation of a fire tube providing a capacity of 4.7 mmbtu/h.